 - Well-processed turmeric is required in pharmaceutical and cosmetic items.

-To summarize, modern methods need to be adopted so that turmeric exporters can fulfil market demands while maintaining quality and maximizing profitability.
+To summarize, modern methods need to be adopted so that turmeric exporters can fulfill market demands while maintaining quality and maximizing profitability.